bbeckley-hub/staphscope-typing-tool/README.md

 - **Request summaries**: "Summarize the resistance profile of sample XYZ"

 ### ⚡ Why This Works
 StaphScope reports are structured with clear tables and organized data that AI can easily understand.
-Each gene is shown with all genomes that contain it, making pattern analysis straightforward.
+The **grouping feature** makes it trivial for AI to identify clone‑specific patterns.

 > *"AI provides powerful insights but always verify critical findings with domain experts."*